-- Larynx: The larynx, also called the voicebox, is a short passageway formed by cartilage just below the pharynx in the neck.
+The larynx, also called the voicebox, is a short passageway formed by cartilage just below the pharynx in the neck.
 The larynx contains the vocal cords.
 It also has a small piece of tissue, called the epiglottis, which moves to cover the larynx to prevent food from entering the air passages.
-Read more about laryngeal cancer.

-- Oral cavity: Includes the lips, the front two-thirds of the tongue, the gums, the lining inside the cheeks and lips, the floor (bottom) of the mouth under the tongue, the hard palate (bony top of the mouth), and the small area of the gum behind the wisdom teeth.
-Read more about lip and oral cancer.
+Includes the lips, the front two-thirds of the tongue, the gums, the lining inside the cheeks and lips, the floor (bottom) of the mouth under the tongue, the hard palate (bony top of the mouth), and the small area of the gum behind the wisdom teeth.

-- Pharynx: The pharynx (throat) is a hollow tube about 5 inches long that starts behind the nose and leads to the esophagus.
+The pharynx (throat) is a hollow tube about 5 inches long that starts behind the nose and leads to the esophagus.
 It has three parts: the nasopharynx (the upper part of the pharynx, behind the nose); the oropharynx (the middle part of the pharynx, including the soft palate [the back of the mouth], the base of the tongue, and the tonsils); the hypopharynx (the lower part of the pharynx).
-Read more about hypopharyngeal cancer.

 Cancers of the brain, the eye, the esophagus, and the thyroid gland, as well as those of the scalp, skin, muscles, and bones of the head and neck, are usually classified separately not as head and neck cancers.

-Treatment and prognosis is based on what type of head and neck cancer is present and what stage it is.
+Treatment and prognosis are based on what type of head and neck cancer is present and what stage it is.

 Signs and Symptoms of Head and Neck Cancers